MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/custom.md

 # IProvider

-The IProvider is the base interface for creating authentication providers that work with the various controls and helpers in the toolkit.
+The `IProvider` is the base interface for creating authentication providers that work with the various controls and helpers in the toolkit.
+Handle authenticaiton with one of our premade `IProvider` implementations or create your own.

 > Available in the `CommunityToolkit.Authentication` package.